abourn/370-r4/README.md

 ### Data Visualization

 Much like in other aspects, being an ethical data scientist in the realm of data visualization means that clarity is of the upmost important.
 Visualizations should be considered a vehicle by which to communicate the findings of a particular study, and (like in data analysis) should not be used to further an ideological objective predetermined by the researcher.
+Related to this theme of clarity is the idea that visualizations should not be used to deceive through the manipulation of how to present a particular finding.
+According to Kirk, "Visualization ethics relates to the potential deception that can be created intentionally or otherwise, from an ineffective and inappropriate representation of data."